Beaufort scale: History

 where v is the equivalent wind speed at 10 metres above the sea surface and B is Beaufort scale number.
 For example, B = 9.5 is related to 24.5 m/s which is equal to the lower limit of "10 Beaufort".
 Using this formula the highest winds in hurricanes would be 23 in the scale.
-F1 tornadoes on the Fujita scale and T2 TORRO scale also begin roughly at the end of level 12 of the Beaufort scale, but are independent scales – although the TORRO scale wind values are based on the 3/2 power law relating wind velocity to Beaufort force.
+F1 tornadoes on the Fujita scale and T2 TORRO scale also begin roughly at the end of level 12 of the Beaufort scale, but are independent scales, although the TORRO scale wind values are based on the 3/2 power law relating wind velocity to Beaufort force.

 Wave heights in the scale are for conditions in the open ocean, not along the shore.

 Modern scale

+The table below details the contemporary use of the scale.

-The Beaufort scale is not an exact nor an objective scale; it was based on visual and subjective observation of a ship and of the sea.
-The corresponding integral wind speeds were determined later, but the values in different units were never made equivalent.
+The Beaufort scale is neither an exact nor an objective scale; it was based on visual and subjective observation of a ship and of the sea.
+The corresponding integral wind speeds were determined later, but conversions have not been made official.